 During this period, and for hundreds of years, Italy was not a unified country, but rather was divided into many small countries we call city-states.
 Florence, Siena, Milan, Venice—these were essentially independent nations with their own governments—and they were at war with each other.
 These city-states also had independent cultures with their own distinct styles in painting and sculpture.
 Siena had a unique style that emphasized decorative surfaces, sinuous lines, elongated figures and the heavy use of gold.
 Duccio was the founder of the Sienese style and his work was quite different from the Florentine painter Giotto.
-Giotto emphasized a greater naturalism—creating figures who are more monumental (large, heavy and with a greater sense of accurate proportion) and a greater illusion of three-dimensional space.
+Giotto emphasized a greater naturalism—creating figures who are more monumental (large, heavy and with a greater sense of accurate proportion).

 Here is a contemporaneous description of the procession that brought this painting to Siena Cathedral (or Duomo):